 "Air Pollution 101 A - Acid Gases, NOx and VOC Control"

-Industry is compelled to operate a myriad of air pollution control devices, methods and tactics to reduce harmful air pollutants.
-As a result, US air quality has improved significantly since 1980.
-Emissions dropped more than 50% between 1980 and 2011 despite increases in GDP, vehicle miles traveled and U.S. population.
-The panel discussed the fundamentals of controlling acid gases, NOx, and VOC in a workshop format.
+to install and operate myriad air pollution control devices, methods, and tactics to reduce air pollution.
+As a result, the air quality in the U.S. has improved significantly since 1980: emissions have dropped more than 50% between 1980

-"Ceramic Filter Systems for Control of Glass Furnace Emissions"
+"Ceramic Catalyst Filter Systems for Control of Glass Furnace Emissions"

 The glass industry is experiencing increased pressure from the EPA to control particulate, SO2, and NOx emissions.
 In today's regulatory environment, most rebuilds or furnace expansion projects will involve upgrading or adding air pollution control equipment.
 The challenge is particulate control with simultaneous control of NOx, SO2 HCl, and metals.